MicrosoftDocs/visualstudio-docs/docs/ide/tutorial-windows-forms-match-game-labels.md

 - vs-acquisition
 ---

-# Tutorial: Add a timer in your matching game Windows Forms application in Visual Studio
+# Tutorial: Add reference variables and a timer control to your WPF app Matching Game

 In this series of four tutorials, you build a matching game, where the player matches pairs of hidden icons.